baraamallah/HARMUN_TRACKER/README.md

     *   **THIS IS THE MOST IMPORTANT STEP FOR SECURITY.**
     *   In the Firebase Console, go to "Firestore Database" -> "Rules".
     *   The default "test mode" rules are **INSECURE** for production.
-    *   Define rules to control who can access and modify data.
-See [Firestore Security Rules Examples](#firestore-security-rules-examples) below. **Test them thoroughly** using the Firebase Rules Playground.
+    *   Deploy the rules provided in the [Firestore Security Rules Examples](#firestore-security-rules-examples) section below. **Test them thoroughly** using the Firebase Rules Playground.
     *   **If you see "Missing or insufficient permissions" errors in your application, it's almost always because your Firestore security rules are not correctly configured to allow the operation for the currently authenticated user.**

 2.  🔑 **Environment Variables for Firebase Config**: